-14 Interestingly, there is no evidence of Coca-Cola retail prices adjusting upward during WWI when its production costs soared, although during the postwar inflation there were isolated reports of retailers charging 6¢ or 7¢ for a Coke.
+^{14.} Interestingly, there is no evidence of Coca-Cola retail prices adjusting upward during World War I when its production costs soared, although during the post-war inflation there were isolated reports of retailers charging 6¢ or 7¢ for a Coke.
+See Atlanta Constitution (1920).
 Note that the Coca-Cola Company had no direct/legal control over the price that retailers charged.
-Levy and Young (2004, pp. 774-777) describe in detail some of the methods and techniques the Company used to "convince" the retailers that the nickel price was in their advantage.
+Levy and Young (2004: 774-7) describe in detail some of the methods and